MadhouseSteve/WASM-Snake/README.md

 ### Dev tools

 In order to dev, run `make dev` from the root of the project.
-This will start both the Rust and the Webpack watchers.
+This will install dependencies, and start both the Rust and the Webpack watchers.

 You can access the dev site at http://localhost:8080/